We Offer Cupping Techniques To Relieve Your Pain

 The physiotherapist will place the cup upside down on your skin after the fire subsides.
 As the air in the cup begins to cool, it creates a vacuum, causing the skin to rise and blood vessels to expand.

 In some more modern practices, rubber pumps will be used instead of fire to create the vacuum, and silicone cups are sometimes used to create a massage effect.

 How will I benefit from cupping?

 Cupping can sometimes be described as a “tissue distraction release” technique.
-The cups glide across different areas of the body in order to lift and separate tissue during the cupping process.
+The cups glide across different areas of the body to lift and separate tissue during the cupping process.

 This works to enhance the release of the interfaces between the neural tissues, fascia, skin, ligaments, muscles, and tendons.
 It relaxes muscles, releases trigger points, improves lymphatic flow, increases local circulation, and releases scar tissue adhesion.

 Evidence supports cupping as an effective treatment method for several conditions, such as chronic neck pain, low back pain, and fibromyalgia.

 There are three forms of cupping techniques: longitudinal, cross fiber, and circular.
 Longitudinal is the most common form.
 Our physiotherapist will glide the cup longitudinally across muscle fibers during this treatment.